Healthy Homes Assessment Whakatu

 What We Do

-As building inspectors we handle all issues associated with specialist house inspections.
-We’re there to ensure that you make the correct decision when buying your next home.
+As building inspectors, we take on all components involved in professional house inspections.
+We’re here to make sure you make the best decision when buying your next home.

-We are serious about your investment We will conduct comprehensive examinations to ensure that you don’t receive any expensive or unwelcome surprise costs, meaning you can relax and focus on the fun parts of owning or purchasing an house.
+We take your investment seriously We will conduct comprehensive checks to make sure you don’t encounter any unpleasant or costly unpleasant surprises, so you are able to relax and focus on the fun parts of purchasing or owning an home.

-We specialise in a range of services to make sure you are fully aware of the state of any property you might be looking to purchase or sell as well as additional services.
+We offer a wide range of services to make sure you are fully updated on the condition of any property you may be thinking of buying or selling and also other services.

-We not only cooperate with you, we also work with some major clients, including the local authorities, banks and insurance firms.
-They seem to are pleased with the reassurance provided, thanks to the information included in our reports on building inspections.
+Not only do we collaborate with you, but we also collaborate with a number of big clients like local councils, banks, and insurance firms.
+They seem to are pleased with their reassurance provided, thanks to the information included in our reports on building inspections.

 Get Peace of Mind - Get in Touch